theolivenbaum/resin/README.md

 # Sir.Resin

-This is a search engine and language model framework with an API that lets you train and project a language model onto a search tree that happens to supports 64-bit wide vectors that in turn may represent words, phrases, documents, topics, topics of topics, or cluster IDs.
+This is a search engine and language model framework with an API that lets you train and project a language model onto a search tree.

+The index is serializable/deserializable and supports 64-bit wide vectors that may represent words, phrases, documents, topics, topics of topics or, simply, cluster IDs.

 Built-in capabilities include interfacing with your language model through natural language queries or by using a structured, boolean query language that supports AND, OR, NOT and (nested (scope)).